1970–71 WFA Cup

-The 1970–71 Women's Football Association Cup was the first edition of the WFA Cup (Women's FA Cup), the national women's football knockout competition in England, which at the time was open to clubs from the rest of the United Kingdom.
+The 1970–71 Women's Football Association Cup was the first edition of the WFA Cup (Women's FA Cup), the national women's football knockout competition in England, which at the time was open to clubs from the rest of Great Britain.
 It was organised by the Women's Football Association (WFA).

-Seventy-one teams entered the Cup, which was sponsored by sports equipment company Mitre and was thus named the Mitre Challenge Trophy.
+Seventy–one teams entered the Cup, which was sponsored by sports equipment company Mitre and was thus named the Mitre Challenge Trophy.

-The inaugural Cup-winners were the English club Southampton Women's F.C., who beat Scotland's Stewarton Thistle in the Final on 9 May 1971 at Crystal Palace Park; Stewarton won the first edition of the Scottish Women's Cup Final in the same year.
+The inaugural Cup–winners were the English club Southampton Women's F.C., who beat Scotland's Stewarton Thistle in the Final on 9 May 1971 at Crystal Palace Park; Stewarton won the first edition of the Scottish Women's Cup Final in the same year.

 The WFA tournament followed the rescindment of the English Football Association's 1921 ban on women's teams' use of FA member clubs' pitches.
 However, the English Football League partially continued this ban for more than a decade after 1970.

 Prior developments

 After the 1921 ban, national women's football competitions had been attempted by organisations including the English Ladies Football Association.

-From 1967 until 1972, a large annual summer tournament was held in Deal, Kent with women's clubs from throughout Great Britain, playing short-form matches.
+From 1967 until 1972, a large annual summer tournament was held in Deal, Kent with women's clubs from throughout Great Britain, playing short–form matches.
 The Deal International Tournament comprised 52 clubs in 1969, including some from Czechoslovakia and Austria.
-This was a catalyst in the formation of the Ladies Football Association of Great Britain in November 1969 by forty-four clubs, with its first AGM on 6 June 1970.
+This was a catalyst in the formation of the Ladies Football Association of Great Britain in November 1969 by forty–four clubs, with its first AGM on 6 June 1970.
 It was shortly renamed the Women's Football Association (WFA).
 One of the Association's founder members was a club from the Republic of Ireland, Dundalk.

 Women's football had been treated in hostile terms by the FA, which forbade women's teams to play at its member club grounds in England from 1921 until the early 1970s.
 The FA voted to revoke the ban in January 1970, but the men's Football League did not take similar action, and did not permit its clubs to host the first WFA Cup Finals.
 A blanket ban lasted for a further three years, according to the WFA's Patricia Gregory:

 In 1971, and in the next ten competitions, the WFA Cup Finals were not allowed to be held at Football League grounds, according to the History of the Women's Football Association, based on British Library records: "As the sport grew the WFA was reliant upon the generosity of smaller clubs".
 The first women's Final held at a League ground was the 1982 Final at Loftus Road.

 In November 1970, the County FA Secretaries' Association conference voted to reject, by 31 to 13, the Birmingham FA's proposal to allow women's clubs to affiliate to county FAs.